 Workback requirements are reviewed with the student by the District case manager and include specific responsibilities the student must comply with to be considered for Workback.

-Students are not eligible for the Workback Program if they commit any of the following offenses
+However, sstudents are not eligible for the Workback Program if they commit any of the following offenses

-Elementary Students Secondary Students
+Elementary students Secondary Students Elementary Students Secondary Students a.

-a.
 Arson or attempted arson a.
-Arson or attempted arson

-b.
-Sexual battery (rape) or attempted b.
-Sexual battery (rape) or attempted

-sexual battery (rape) sexual battery (rape)

-c.
-Possession, use, sale, or transmittal of a c.
-Possession, use, sale, or transmittal of a

-firearm, projectile device , electric firearm, projectile device , electric weapon

-weapon or device, or flare gun or device, or flare gun
+Arson or attempted arson b.
+Sexual battery (rape) or attempted sexual battery b.
+Sexual battery (rape) or attempted sexual (rape) battery (rape) c.
+Possession, use, sale, or transmittal of a firearm, c.
+Possession, use, sale, or transmittal of a firearm, projectile device, electric weapon or device, or projectile device, electric weapon or device, or flare gun flare gun d.

-d.
 Homicide d.
-Homicide

-e.
+Homicide e.
 Kidnapping or abduction e.
-Kidnapping or abduction

-f.
-Armed robbery or attempted armed f.
-Armed robbery or attempted armed

-robbery robbery

-g.
-Battery of a School Board of Broward g.
-Second and subsequent offense for

-County employee use/possession of an unauthorized
+Kidnapping or abduction f.
+Armed robbery or attempted armed robbery f.
+Armed robbery or attempted armed robbery g.
+Battery of a School Board of Broward County g.
+Second and subsequent offense for use/possession employee of an unauthorized substance h.

-substance

-h.
 Battery on a law enforcement officer h.
-Third and subsequent offenses of sale,

-attempted sale, and/or transmittal of

-alcohol or alcoholic beverages, including

-substances held out or represented to be

-alcohol or alcoholic beverages

-i.
-Second and subsequent offenses of sale,

-attempted sale, and/or transmittal of drugs

-or mood-altering substances, unauthorized

-substances, or other substances held out or represented to be drugs or mood-altering

-substances, other than alcohol or alcoholic

-beverages

-j.
-Battery of a School Board of Broward

-County employee

-k.
+Third and subsequent offenses of sale, attempted sale, and/or transmittal of alcohol or alcoholic beverages, including substances held out or represented to be alcohol or alcoholic beverages i.
+Second and subsequent offenses of sale, attempted sale, and/or transmittal of drugs or mood-altering substances, unauthorized substances, or other substances held out or represented to be drugs or mood-altering substances, other than alcohol or alcoholic beverages j.
+Battery of a School Board of Broward County employee k.
 Battery on a law enforcement officer

-in battery on a law emoreement officer